 | Examples | Yelp, Yellow Pages, Google Business Profile | Blog mentions, news articles, social posts |

-Guess what?
 You need both types.
-Structured citations form the foundation of your local SEO strategy—they’re the consistent, verifiable data points that search engines rely on.
-Unstructured citations build your brand’s authority and demonstrate that you’re an active, recognized part of your community or industry.
-As Birdeye’s analysis of business directories points out, directories increase online presence during creating brand awareness—both structured benefits from the listing itself and unstructured benefits from the visibility it generates.
+Structured citations form the foundation of your local SEO strategy.
+They’re the consistent, verifiable data points that search engines rely on.
+Unstructured citations build your brand’s authority and show that you’re an active, recognized part of your community or industry.
+As Birdeye’s analysis of business directories points out, directories increase your online presence while creating brand awareness, both the structured benefit from the listing itself and the unstructured benefit from the visibility it generates.

-When someone searches for “plumber near me” or “Italian restaurant in Manchester,” Google doesn’t just randomly select businesses to display.
-It evaluates hundreds of ranking signals to determine which businesses are most relevant, trustworthy, and authoritative for that search query.
-Citations play a starring role in this evaluation process.
+When someone searches for “plumber near me” or “Italian restaurant in Manchester,” Google doesn’t randomly select businesses to display.
+It weighs hundreds of ranking signals to decide which businesses are most relevant, trustworthy, and authoritative for that query.
+Citations play a leading part in this process.

 Think of it this way: if you tell someone you’re a doctor, they might believe you.
 But if ten people independently confirm you’re a doctor, that’s far more convincing.
-Citations work the same way—they’re independent confirmations that your business exists, operates at a specific location, and provides certain services.
-The more consistent confirmations search engines find, the more confident they become in displaying your business for relevant searches.
+Citations work the same way.
+They’re independent confirmations that your business exists, operates at a specific location, and provides certain services.
+The more consistent confirmations search engines find, the more confident they become about displaying your business for relevant searches.

-So, what’s next?
-Understanding how citations fit into the broader ranking factor equation.
+Next, let’s look at how citations fit into the wider ranking equation.
 Search engines use complex algorithms that weigh dozens of signals, but for local search specifically, citations consistently rank among the top influencers.

-Here’s the kicker: citation influence isn’t just about quantity.
-Sure, having your business listed on 100 directories is better than being on 10, but there are diminishing returns.
-Quality matters tremendously.
-A citation on a high-authority, relevant directory carries significantly more weight than ten citations on obscure, low-quality directories.
+The catch is that citation influence isn’t just about quantity.
+Having your business listed on 100 directories is better than being on 10, but there are diminishing returns.
+Quality matters a lot.
+A citation on a high-authority, relevant directory carries far more weight than ten citations on obscure, low-quality directories.

-Honestly, if you’re not tracking your local pack visibility, you’re flying blind.
-The local pack—those three business listings that appear in Google’s map results—is prime real estate.
-Studies show that the top three local pack results receive about 93% of all clicks from local searches.
+If you’re not tracking your local pack visibility, you’re flying blind.
+The local pack, those three business listings that appear in Google’s map results, is prime real estate.
+Studies show the top three local pack results receive about 93% of all clicks from local searches.
 If you’re not in that pack, you’re essentially invisible to most searchers.

 Citations directly influence your chances of appearing in the local pack.
-But how do you measure this influence?
+But how do you measure that influence?
 Several metrics matter:

 - Citation volume: The total number of citations your business has across the web